ALASdoo/alasdoo_com_v2/content/english/our-story.md

   - title: "Highest standards"
     content: "No matter how big or small the project, we are devoted to giving our very best, maintaining rigorous standards, and holding ourselves accountable for the results.
 We take great care to fully grasp our client's needs and see the whole picture."
     image: "images/values/highest-standards.png"
-    alt: "A man makes sure that everything is top quality on different devices and gives a quality quarantee."
+    alt: "A man makes sure that everything is top quality on different devices and gives a quality quarantine."

   - title: "Responsible flexibility"
     content: "